MorphiaOrg/morphia-docs/content/morphia/2.4/quicktour.md

 ```

 Morphia supports all the query filters defined in the Mongodb query language.
-You can find helper methods for all these filers on the
+You can find helper methods for all these filters on the
 [Filters class](javadoc/dev/morphia/query/filters/Filters.html).
 The `filter()` method can take as many `Filter`
 references as you need to define your query.